PipeWire/pipewire/doc/dox/config/pipewire-props.7.md

 @PAR@ device-prop  api.acp.auto-profile    # boolean
 Select reasonable profile on device startup.
 Available for ACP devices.

+@PAR@ device-prop api.alsa.use-ucm = true  # boolean
+\parblock
+When ACP is enabled and a UCM configuration is available for a device, by default it is used instead of the ACP profiles.
+This option allows you to disable this and use the ACP profiles instead.

+This option does nothing if `api.alsa.use-acp` is set to `false`.
+\endparblock

+@PAR@ device-prop  api.alsa.soft-mixer = false  # boolean
+Setting this option to `true` will disable the hardware mixer for volume control and mute.
+All volume handling will then use software volume and mute, leaving the hardware mixer untouched.
+The hardware mixer will still be used to mute unused audio paths in the device.

+@PAR@ device-prop  api.alsa.ignore-dB = false  # boolean
+Setting this option to `true` will ignore the decibel setting configured by the driver.
+Use this when the driver reports wrong settings.

+@PAR@ device-prop  device.profile-set  # string
+This option can be used to select a custom ACP profile-set name for the device.
+This can be configured in UDev rules, but it can also be specified here.
+The default is to use "default.conf" unless there is a matching udev rule.

+@PAR@ device-prop  device.profile  # string
+The initial active profile name.
+The default is to start from the "Off" profile and then let session manager select the best profile based on its policy.

+@PAR@ device-prop  api.acp.auto-profile = true  # boolean
+Automatically select the best profile for the device.
+The session manager usually disables this, as it handles this task instead.
+This can be enabled in custom configurations without the session manager handling this.

+@PAR@ device-prop  api.acp.auto-port = true  # boolean
+Automatically select the highest priority port that is available ("port" is a PulseAudio/ACP term, the equivalent of a "Route" in PipeWire).
+The session manager usually disables this, as it handles this task instead.
+This can be enabled in custom configurations without the session manager handling this.

+@PAR@ device-prop  api.acp.probe-rate   # integer
+Sets the samplerate used for probing the ALSA devices and collecting the profiles and ports.

+@PAR@ device-prop  api.acp.pro-channels  # integer
+Sets the number of channels to use when probing the "Pro Audio" profile.
+Normally, the maximum amount of channels will be used but with this setting this can be reduced, which can make it possible to use other samplerates on some devices.

 ## Node properties

 @PAR@ node-prop  audio.channels    # integer